Wrenbury Apartments (Cheshire)

 Phone: 01270 780 544 E-mail: email@example.com

-A stylish 2 bedroom apartment located in the lovely Cheshire countryside.
-The holiday apartment is on the first floor of the Wrenbury mill building, with beautiful views of passing boats in one direction and a traditional country pub the other.
+We have two stylish 2 bedroom apartments located in the lovely Cheshire countryside.
+The holiday apartments are on the first floor of the Wrenbury Mill building, with beautiful views of passing boats in one direction and a traditional country pub the other.

 The accommodation consists of a lounge with dining area, a modern fully equipped kitchen, 2 spacious bedrooms that can be configured as a double or 2 singles and a bathroom with shower.
 It is well located, with many attractions nearby including Beeston castle, Cheshire ice cream farm, Hack Green secret Nuclear Bunker and Cholmondeley Castle Gardens.

 If you book any of these apartments, you’ll be entitled to 25% discount off our Day Hire at Whitchurch Marina (30 min drive away).

 Full kitchen facilities

 Wrenbury apartment is all on one floor on the second story of the main building next to the marina.
 The apartment consists of a lounge / diner, fully equipped kitchen, and bathroom with shower.
 There are two bedrooms one with twin beds and one with a double.
 In the lounge there is a Freeview TV / DVD player and a music centre.

 Views from the apartment consist of the main marina and the stunning Llangollen canal.

 The apartments have central heating.
 Parking is provided in the marina car park.